 After you have arranged the bulbs to your liking, cover with enough potting mix so that the bulbs' tips are slightly sticking out.
 Add slow-release fertilizer and water well.

 Most lilies need a cold period to grow beautiful blooms.
-It is best to pot them up in early spring and then put them in a frost-free, cool greenhouse or cold frame for a few weeks until outside temperatures become warm and stable.
+Therefore, it is best to pot them up in early spring and put them in a frost-free, cool greenhouse or cold frame for a few weeks until outside temperatures become warm and stable.
 If you do not have a greenhouse or cold frame, a cool garden shed, garage or basement will work.

 Once the weather permits it, place your potted lily plants outside in a sunny to a partially sunny location.
 If there is any danger of frost, move your potted lily plants indoors until it has passed.

-Once your container grown lilies begin to grow from the bulb tips, add more potting mix to the container.
+Add more potting mix to the container once your container-grown lilies begin to grow from the bulb tips.
 Keep the soil line about an inch (2.5 cm) below the pot's brim for watering.
 You should water only when the top layer of soil looks dry.

 Asiatic and Oriental lilies will bloom between June and August.
 After the blooms have faded, deadhead them to encourage new flowers and bulb growth rather than seed development.
 A dose of tomato fertilizer once a month also helps the blooms and bulbs.
 August should be the last month you use fertilizer.

-Your potted lily plants can live in these containers for a few years with proper overwintering.
+With proper overwintering, your potted lily plants can live in these containers for a few years.
 In autumn, cut the stalks back to just above the soil line.
 Discontinue watering at this time, so the bulbs don't rot.

 Stick a few mothballs in the pot to deter mice and other pests.
 Then simply overwinter them in a frost-free greenhouse, cold frame, shed, or basement.
 You can also wrap the entire pot in bubble wrap and leave it outside for the winter if you don't have a cool shelter to put it in.